Artificial Intelligence in Drug Discovery: Applications and Techniques: Data, Representation and Benchmark Platforms

-As for benchmarking molecule generation models, Olivecrona et al \cite{olivecrona2017molecular} proposed REINVENT in 2017, which is a sequence-based generative model on SMILES strings for drug design.
+As for benchmarking the molecule generation models, Olivecrona et al \cite{olivecrona2017molecular} developed REINVENT in 2017, which is a sequence-based generative model utilizing SMILES strings.
 REINVENT can be used to execute a range of tasks, such as generating analogues to a query structure and generating ligands for a given target.
-In 2020, Blaschke et al \cite{blaschke2020reinvent} proposed the updated version, REINVENT 2.0, a production-ready tool for drug design.
-For benchmarking molecule generation based on molecular graphs, Mercado et al proposed GraphINVENT \cite{mercado2020graph} in 2020.
-To standardize the assessment for molecule generation, an evaluation framework GuacaMol \cite{brown2019guacamol} was proposed in 2019, which set a suite of tasks for distribution learning and goal-directed design, where it aims to examine whether a generative model can 1) reproduce the property distribution of training sets (usually for VS purpose \cite{segler2018generating}), and 2) find the optimal molecule (for multi-objective optimization).
-A more recent evaluation platform MOSES was proposed by Polykovskiy et al in 2020 \cite{polykovskiy2020molecular}, which illustrates metrics (Table~\ref{tbl:metrics}) for detecting common issues in generative models, such as overfitting and mode collapse.
+In 2020, Blaschke et al \cite{blaschke2020reinvent} proposed the updated version, REINVENT 2.0, as a production-ready tool for drug design.
+For benchmarking molecule generation utilizing molecular graphs, Mercado et al \cite{mercado2020graph} proposed GraphINVENT in 2020.
+To standardize the assessment for molecule generation, an evaluation framework GuacaMol \cite{brown2019guacamol} was proposed in 2019, which set a suite of tasks for distribution learning and goal-directed design.
+More specifically, the generative model is examined on whether it can reproduce the property distribution of training sets (usually for VS purpose \cite{segler2018generating}), and find the optimal molecule (for multi-objective optimization).
+A more recent evaluation platform MOSES was released by Polykovskiy et al in 2020 \cite{polykovskiy2020molecular}, which compiles a list of metrics (Table~\ref{tbl:metrics} \footnote{QSAR: quantitative structure-activity relationship; Recall@k: recall among top k molecules; Precision@k: precision among top k molecules; AP@k: average precision among top k molecules; AUROC: area under the receiver-operating characteristic curve; AUPRC: area under the precision-recall curve; MAE: mean absolute error; RMSE: rooted mean square error; Unique@k: uniqueness of the first k valid (generated) molecules; FCD: Fréchet ChemNet Distance; KL divergence: Kullback-Leibler divergence. }) for detecting common issues in generative models, such as overfitting and mode collapse.